 SEO might not sound like the most exciting of concepts, but during the holiday season, it’s imperative.
 There’s so much noise out there – and Gen Z have (relatively) short attention spans.
 The more you can boost your visibility, the better.
 Incorporate festive keywords into your content: think along the lines of “holiday deals,” “gift ideas for students,” or “last-minute stocking fillers.”
 These seasonal keywords align with Gen Z’s search behavior, making it easier for them to discover your brand when they’re looking for inspiration or gifts.

-Like what you’ve read?
-Subscribe to our Weekly Briefing for more Gen Z news, trends, and festive fun.
+Pre-request our report Trust, trends & loyalty: the secret to capturing Gen Z spend, or subscribe to our Weekly Briefing for Gen Z news, trends, and festive fun.

 1,000+ brands trust Pion